VishallSingh-OS/Delta-demo/README.md

 # Delta-demo
-This is demo for repository
+This is demo for repository.
+First commit